aws-samples/redshift-immersionday-labs/lab4/README.md

 	![](../images/crawler_9.png)

-* Now that the table has been catalogge, switch back to your Redshift query editor and create an external schema **adb305** pointing to your Glue Catalog Database **spectrumdb**
+* Now that the table has been cataloged, switch back to your Redshift query editor and create an external schema **adb305** pointing to your Glue Catalog Database **spectrumdb**

 <details><summary>Hint</summary>
 <p>